slightknack/molika-syntax/README.md

 Recommended UI Theme paring is Atom's *One Dark*.

 ## How do I try it out?
-You can try installing it through APM.
+You can try installing it through APM: https://atom.io/packages/slightknack-syntax.
-I'm setting it up now, so if you're reading this and there isn't an APM package up yet, you have amazing timing.